413 services found

 The Portland Bureau of Transportation (PBOT) through the Portland in the Streets program issues Vending Cart permits to allow vendors to sell food or merchandise using a small mobile cart.
 Vendors with a permit can vend at specific locations on the public sidewalk.

 Residents and businesses in specific zones may apply to the Portland Bureau of Transportation (PBOT) for permits to park longer than visitor time limits.
-Only people who live or work in zones F, H, I, or R may use the online service, other zones use paper/in-person.
+Only people who live or work in zones A, F, H, I, or R may use the online service, other zones use paper/in-person.
 Fees apply.

 This page will help you apply for a new license, add an additional privilege, change ownership, change privilege, or other (for example, on-premises sales, off-premises sales, distillery, etc.) If you are unsure which license best fits your needs, please contact the Oregon Liquor Control Commission.